Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 1

 all its cracked up to be.
 Perhaps

-the sea [[?]] and the change of
+the sea trip and the change of

 food will fire me up alright.

-We embarked on the "Seaingbee"
+We embarked on the Seangbee

-at 9 oclock this morning.
+at 9 o'clock this morning.
 We

 have our own battalion, Brigade